 The War Memorials

 Halcombe's most significant feature must be the War Memorial at the intersection of Stanway Road and Willoughby Street.
-Once at the heart of the thriving township, the monument now stands almost alone, but still tells a common story of local men going off to war and the sacrifice they made for their country.
+Once at the heart of the thriving township, the monument now stands almost alone, but continues to tell a common story of local men going off to war and the sacrifice they made for their country.

 A second memorial can be found at Halcombe School on Monteith Street.
-The Halcombe School Memorial Gates lead into the school grounds and many generations of local children have come & gone from school through this special archway.
+The Halcombe School Memorial Gates lead into the school grounds and many generations of local children have come and gone from school through this special archway.